productivity tips · Nov 3, 2020

 Further to that, work management tools are able to connect a team member’s tasks to your organization’s overall goals.

-This is useful to help team members understand how their impacts the overall goal.
-And studies have shown that employees who understand how their work influences the company’s overall goals are twice as motivated as those who are kept in the dark.
+This helps team members understand how their work impacts the overall goal.
+Employees who can see how their work influences the company’s goals stay more motivated than those who are kept in the dark.

 Grey Anatomy